© Damien Ligiardi photographe

 © Alison Slattery

 Wilensky’s Light Lunch is another hallmark of Montréal’s Jewish cuisine.
-Borne of the working conditions in the Mile End, Wilensky’s provided sustenance to the many employees working in textile factories that were located just south of where the deli stands today.
+Born of the working conditions in the Mile End, Wilensky’s provided sustenance to the many employees working in textile factories that were located just south of where the deli stands today.
 These workers needed fast, filling and easily transportable fare, and so began the tradition of the Wilensky’s special.
 The special hasn’t changed since its inception and consists of beef bologna with mustard on a pressed roll.

 Cheskie’s Heimishe Bakery is an essential business for Outremont’s Hasidic community.
 It was started by Cheskie Leibowitz in 2002 when he relocated to Montréal from Brooklyn to marry his wife and settle down.
 Leibowitz’s upbringing is evident in certain items on the menu, such as the black and white cookie, which can commonly be found in delis throughout New York.

 Located between what was once the economic hub of the neighbourhood to its east, and the social and organizational hub to its west, Beauty’s has been a central meeting point for residents of the Plateau for the better part of the last century.

 Founded in 1942 by newlyweds Hymie and Freda Skolnick, the diner was initially known as the Bancroft Snack Bar.
 Formerly a destination for gathering and sustenance to the neighbourhood’s working class, today the diner persists as one of the most popular brunch spots in the Plateau, amongst locals and tourists alike.

 © Alison Slattery

 Opened in 2014 by Jeffery Finkelstein, Hof Kelsten is a bakery and lunch counter that’s indicative of Montréal’s “new Jewish food movement”.
 Finkelstein opened Hof Kelsten to reproduce the foods he grew up with, applying the techniques he picked up working in Michelin-star restaurants around the world.